NOAA says La Nina ocean cooling has finally arrived, but it's weak and may cause fewer problems

 La Nina, the flip side of the better-known El Nino, is an irregular rising of unusually cold water in a key part of the central equatorial Pacific that changes weather patterns worldwide.

 The last El Nino was declared finished last June, and National Oceanic and Atmospheric Administration forecasters have been expecting La Nina for months.
-Its delayed arrival may have been influenced by the world’s oceans being much warmer the last few years, said Michelle L’Heureux, head of NOAA’s El Nino team.
+Its delayed arrival may have been influenced — or masked — by the world’s oceans being much warmer the last few years, said Michelle L’Heureux, head of NOAA’s El Nino team.

 “It’s totally not clear why this La Nina is so late to form, and I have no doubt it’s going to be a topic of a lot of research,” L’Heureux said.